scollinspt/website/content/authors/admin/_index.md

 email: ""
 ---

 Professor with a teaching emphasis on clinical inquiry, physiology and cardiopulmonary physical therapy.
 Founded and directed the Plymouth State University DPT program and relinquished administrative duties in 2020 in order to focus on scholarship (teaching and research).
-Wide ranging scholarly interests related to his field of physical therapy including clinical inquiry (logic, epistemology and reasoning) and physiological information; and related to a devotional life including Christian Theology, Apologetics and Spiritual Disciplines.
+Wide ranging scholarly interests related to his field of physical therapy including clinical inquiry (logic, epistemology and reasoning) and adaptation (complex adaptive systems); and related to a devotional life including Christian Theology, Apologetics and Spiritual Disciplines.